Robben Island memories & links

 Sandra-Lee Hensberg

+Hi Gillian Crossan Dear Michael, I recently came across your article on your childhood memories of Robben Island.
+I also grew up on the island between 1950 and 1959.
+A bell is ringing deep in the mists of far ago – I’m sure we knew each other during that time.
 My father served with the forces, involved with the maintenance of the coastal artillery guns and moved to the Marines and then into the SA Navy as instructor.
 He was also the Fleet photographer at some time – hence the photographs attached.
+I really enjoyed your article – it brought back such vivid memories.
+Thanking you, Keith (George from those days) KG Woolf Manager: Instrumentation, Quality and HR Alkantpan, a Division of Armscor Business (PTY) Ltd

 I have just read your article and would like to know if you can recall a Jean Small whose Father was the lighthouse keeper there, some time in the 1900’s before it became the famous prison for politicians & after it was a leper colony?
+Brenda van Deventer

 Hi there,

-Thank you for a lovely website - found while trying to get some information on the Army base before, during and after the war.
+trying to get some information on the Army base before, during and after

-I have just found my father's letters to my mother during the war when she died last year.
+I have just found my father's letters to my

-My father was Capt.
-Chris Lessing - he died tragically just after I was born, on Robben Island "while cleaning his gun" in September 1946.
+tragically just after I was born, on Robben Island "while cleaning his

-I am trying to fill in the gaps and plan to visit Robben Island soon - I have been told that one cannot walk around anywhere but the designated tour around the prison.
-Is this so?
+visit Robben Island soon - I have been told that one cannot walk around

-Your lovely photographs help to imagine my parents living there just after the war.
+Your lovely photographs help to imagine my

-If you have any suggestions, I would love to hear from you.
+If you have any suggestions, I would love to

 With best wishes,